Freedom of panorama: Other works of art in the United States

+Notable lawsuits concerning sculptures

+In the Leicester v.
+Warner Bros. case (2000), the United States District Court for the Central District of California considered the depiction of the 801 Tower in Los Angeles, including the sculptural ensemble at the building's courtyard titled Zanja Madre ("Mother Ditch"), in the Warner Bros. film Batman Forever as within the bounds of Section 120(a).
+The ensemble, authored by Andrew Leicester, narrates the story of the city's "dependency on man-made water systems and the city's topography as a flourishing, fertile organism within a dry, desert setting."
+The decision, which was subsequently affirmed by the Ninth Circuit, states that the work – made up of a fountain and several towers organized to act as a walled entrance to the courtyard – was originally designed to be part of the building, with the artistic features on the towers' apexes being integrated in the design of the building.
+The trial court rejected the notion of "conceptual separability" of the sculpture from the rest of the building.

 The case Gaylord v.
 United States, No. 09-5044 involved the United States Postal Service's use of an image of 14 out of 19 statues of soldiers in the Korean War Veterans Memorial for their commemorative stamp in the 50th anniversary of the Korean War armistice in 2003.
 USPS did not obtain permission from Frank Gaylord, sculptor of the artistic work called The Column, for their use of the image on their stamp, which cost 37 cents.
 Gaylord filed suit against USPS in 2006 for violation of his copyright over the sculpture.
 Included in the suit was former Marine John Alli, who was the photographer of the image used by USPS.
 Eventually, an amicable settlement was reached with Alli when the photographer agreed to pay Gaylord a 10% royalty for any subsequent sales of his image of the statues.